-According to the Code of Studies and Exams, students are obliged ot participate in the lectures and seminars.
+According to the Code of Studies and Exams, students are obliged of participate in the lectures and seminars.
 If they miss more than 30% of classes, students have not completed the course.

 Individual and group work related to the topics featured above, and making home assignments in order to imbed the information heard during the lectures.

-Class work (70 %); 2 in-class tests (30%) The subject is a seminar subject and cannot be completed in the examination time.
+Class work (70 %); 2 in-class tests (30%)

+The subject is a seminar subject and cannot be completed in the examination time.
 In examination time it is only missed in-class tests that can be made up for.

-Formative assessment scheme Summative Assessment Scheme Summative assessment scheme Indicate tasks and weightings and which tasks assess which learning outcomes Seen examination % % Unseen examination Coursework (no % examination) 12 Timetabled examination required Length of exam 13 14 Learning materials Essential Ian Dodson (2016): The Art of Digital Marketing: The Definitive Guide to Creating Strategic, Targeted, and Measurable Online Campaigns.
+Summative assessment scheme Indicate tasks and weightings and which tasks assess which learning outcomes Seen examination % Unseen examination % Coursework (no examination) % 12.
+Timetabled examination required 13.
+Length of exam Learning materials 14.
+Essential lan Dodson (2016): The Art of Digital Marketing: The Definitive Guide to Creating Strategic, Targeted, and

+Measurable Online Campaigns.
 Wiley.
 ISBN: 978-1-119-26570-2.
 Recommended Dave Chaffey, Fiona Ellis-Chadwick (2015): Digital Marketing .
 6th Edition.
 Pearson ISBN10: 1292077646 David Meerman Scott (2017): The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly.
 6th Edition.
 Wiley.
-ISBN-10: 1119362415, ISBN-13: 978-1119362418
+ISBN-10: 1119362415, ISBN-13: 978- 1119362418

-1. Module code: B19TVB04E
+1. Module code: B20TVB04E

 2. Title: TOURISM PRODUCTS AND THEIR DEVELOPMENT

 3. Credit points: 7

 4. Start term: Spring

-5. Module leader: János Csapó, Dr.
+5. Module leader: János CSAPÓ, Dr.

 6. Module restrictions:

 Pre-requisite

 Programme restrictions BSc in Tourism and Catering

 Level restrictions

 Other restrictions or

 requirements